swedishvegan/complax/README.md

 start program { hello world }

-Hello world function here: { output 'Hello world\n' } // Implementing the function -- the colon here is optional as always
+Hello world function here: { output "Hello world\n" } // Implementing the function -- the colon here is optional as always
 ```

 This code outputs "Hello world" like you would expect.